 The MidMichigan Health Foundation has accepted the second phase of this project, which will be our new state-of-the-art Heart and Vascular Center, as a major fund development initiative.
-The campaign goal has been set at $15 million and is currently in the “quiet” phase.
+The campaign goal has been set at $15 million.
 Commitments thus far are as follows: The Herbert H. and Grace A. Dow Foundation committed $8 million, The Rollin M. Gerstacker Foundation committed $3 million and The Charles J. Strosacker Foundation has committed $1.25 million towards the project.
-These commitments coupled with $656,588 in donations from lead individuals and businesses bring the fundraising total to $12.8 million towards the $15 million campaign goal.
-A public campaign cabinet is in the process of being formed is expected to kick off in late spring.
+These commitments coupled with $659,678 in donations from lead individuals and businesses bring the fundraising total to $12.9 million towards the $15 million campaign goal.
+A public campaign cabinet is in the process of being formed and is expected to kick off in early summer 2018.

 Clearing the Way for the New Heart and Vascular Center